sonntagsgesicht/dcf/HOWTO.rst

 CashFlowList Objects
 --------------------

-Putting all together and feeding the plan into a `FixedCashFlowList and the list of outstanding into a `RateCashflowList` gives the legs of a loan.
+Putting all together and feeding the plan into a `CashFlowList and the list of outstanding into a `CashflowList` gives the legs of a loan.

 .. doctest::

     >>> from businessdate import BusinessDate, BusinessSchedule
     >>> from dcf.plans import amortize, outstanding
-    >>> from dcf import FixedCashFlowList, RateCashFlowList
+    >>> from dcf import CashFlowList

 Again, build a date schedule.